blog

 For SOC 2 compliance, companies are required to present evidence that they’ve implemented security measures effectively.
 This could include records of regular vulnerability scans, reports detailing identified vulnerabilities, and documented steps taken to address these weaknesses.
 In essence, it’s not just about doing the scans—it’s about having a process in place, acting upon findings, and keeping records to show your due diligence.

-In conclusion, while SOC 2 doesn’t explicitly mandate vulnerability scanning, it’s a powerful tool in a company's arsenal to demonstrate compliance.
+In conclusion, while SOC 2 doesn’t explicitly mandate vulnerability scanning, it’s a powerful tool in a company’s arsenal to demonstrate compliance.
 By conducting regular scans, companies not only fortify their defenses but also provide the necessary evidence to showcase their commitment to securing sensitive data—a win-win situation in the complex world of cybersecurity and compliance.
+Talk to a Cybersecurity & Compliance Pro.